konstruktoid/action-pylint/README.md

-# Python linting and testing using black and flake8
+# Python linting and testing using black and ruff

 A GitHub action that checks Python code using [black](https://github.com/psf/black) and